pipelight/islechat/readme.md

 Built using the charm bubbletea/wish stack

 ## Features
-- Users can create their own channels and make them public or private.
+* Users can create their own channels and make them public or private.
 They can invite users and change the banner (20x10 character) of their channel which shows on the right.
-- Messages and accounts are persistent and stored on the database.
+* Messages and accounts are persistent and stored on the database.
 SSH in from anywhere with your credentials and catch up with what you've missed
-- Who's online?
+* Who's online?
 A member list on the right shows online users and in private channels also shows offline users
-- Discord/slack style interface with channels on the left, chat in the middle and users on the right
+* Discord/slack style interface with channels on the left, chat in the middle and users on the right
-- Channels with new messages show on the channel list on the left with the number of unread messages
+* Channels with new messages show on the channel list on the left with the number of unread messages

+## For news and help join the discord server: https://discord.gg/q35CTJvngp

 ## Self-hosting